OCR-D/spec/ocrd_eval.md

 #### Levenshtein Distance (Edit Distance)

-Levenshtein distance between two strings `a` and `b` is the number of edit operations needed to turn `a` into `b`.
+Levenshtein distance between two strings is defined as the (minimum) number of (single-character) edit operations needed to turn the one into the other.
 Edit operations depend on the specific variant of the algorithm but for OCR, relevant operations are deletion, insertion and substitution.
+To calculate the edit distance, the two strings first have to be (optimally) aligned.

 The Levenshtein distance forms the basis for the calculation of [CER/WER](https://pad.gwdg.de/#CERWER).
 As there are different implementations of the edit distance available (e.g. [rapidfuzz](https://maxbachmann.github.io/RapidFuzz/Usage/distance/Levenshtein.html), [jellyfish](https://jamesturk.github.io/jellyfish/functions/#levenshtein-distance), …), the OCR-D coordination project will provide a recommendation in the final version of this document.